Do Veterans Benefits Expire?

 Time Limit

-Post-9/11 GI Bill: The Post-9/11 GI Bill provides 36 months of education, training, and OJT benefits to eligible veterans.
-The full in-state tuition and fees are covered at public schools. for private schools there is an annual maximum amount that is inflation adjusted.
-The Post-9/11 GI Bill also pays a housing allowance based on the E-5 with dependents BAH rate for the location of the school, and an annual $1,000 for books and supplies.
+Post-9/11 GI Bill: The Post-9/11 GI Bill provides 36 months of education, training, and on-the-job training (OJT) benefits to eligible veterans.
+The full in-state tuition and fees are covered at public schools.
+For private schools there is an annual maximum amount that is inflation adjusted.
+The Post-9/11 GI Bill also pays a housing allowance based on the E-5 with dependents BAH rate for the location of the school, and $1,000 annually for books and supplies.

 15 years from date of last discharge or release from active duty if you were discharged before Jan.
 1, 2013.